search-rug/doc-as-code-single-case-experiment/README.md

 (alternatively, create the new tag -with a comment- on Gitlab's web interface)
 ```

 5. Push the tag to the gitlab repository.
-This time, as you are pushing an specific version of the document, the building and validation process this time will exchange information with the document management system to start to keep tracking of this and future versions.
+This time, as you are pushing a specific version of the document, the building and validation process this time will exchange information with the document management system to start to keep tracking of this and future versions.
 Once the document has been built and published, its information should be now available on the [documentation management dashboard](https://documentation-dashboard.herokuapp.com/).
 Use the same user/name credentials sent to your email for authentication.
 Open the last official version of the document by following the provided link in the documents list.

 ![](open_last_version.gif)